phytomosaic/vuln/README.md

 ## What

 This package permits calculating single-species vulnerabilities as well as three metrics of multi-species community vulnerability.
-Extensions from single to multiple environmental factors are provided.
+Extensions from single to multiple environmental factors are provided (under active development).

 ## Why